How does Rest Less make money

-Here, we look at why buying travel insurance when you book your holiday is a good idea, the different types of policy you might want to consider and the coverage they offer.
+Here, we look at why buying travel insurance when you book your holiday is so important and some of the different types of policy you might want to consider.

 What is travel insurance and why do you need it?

 Travel insurance is designed to protect you against the risks and financial losses that can occur when travelling.
-A travel insurance policy normally includes protection against unforeseen delays or cancellation and medical bills if you fall ill or have an accident.
-It should also reiumburse you if your belongings are damaged, stolen or lost while you’re away.
+A travel insurance policy normally includes protection against unforeseen delays or cancellations and medical bills if you fall ill or have an accident.
+It should also reimburse you if your belongings are damaged, stolen or lost while you’re away.

-Going away isn’t cheap, with the average Brit planning to spend £2,115 on going abroad this year, according to comparison site, Finder.
+Going away isn’t cheap, with the average Brit planning to spend £846 each on going abroad this year, according to Aviva.
 Ensuring you have travel cover in place means that if something goes wrong, you hopefully won’t lose out financially.

 Why you should buy travel insurance when you book